 It’s New Years Eve, so let’s reflect, since that’s what people tend to do on this day each year.
-2019 may have been for you a year of joy and fantastic momentum.
-Or perhaps it was more of a slog through the boggy areas of your life.
-Or maybe it was the hardest year you’ve … Continue reading Blood, Bone, and Soil
+The past twelve months may have been for you a year of joy and fantastic momentum.
+Or perhaps it felt more like a slog through the boggy areas of your life.
+Maybe it was the hardest … Continue reading Blood, Bone, and Soil

 I’m standing on the front step as my daughter gets ready for bed, something she’s just learned to do by herself.
 I wonder at what point in the routine she’ll call out for me to help, half hoping she will because that will mean she’s not growing up too fast, and half hoping she won’t … Continue reading Somewhere Between Longing and Joy

 To be fair, sometimes I run, which has its own merits and joys and reasons, some of which are the same as walking in the woods.
 But when I slow down to a walk, when I take the time to really notice what’s going on, things come to light that wouldn’t otherwise.
 Here are some … Continue reading Why I Walk in the Woods

 This post is a slightly modified excerpt of Woodland Manitou: To Be on Earth.